A good night’s Sleep

 Every night we go to sleep is like closing one cycle to begin a new one.
-Like living the past behind to move on in a clean slate.
-Every morning we wake up like newborn babies, and if we are conscious we have the opportunity for a new clean start.
+Like leaving the past behind to move on with a clean slate.
+Every morning we wake up like newborn babies, and if we are conscious, we have the opportunity for a new clean start.
 During sleep, consciousness connects to our physical body to restore us, to prepare us for living vibrantly.

 Put your thoughts to sleep, do not let them cast a shadow over the moon of your heart -Rumi

 How to make the time before sleep a Conscious Self-care ritual

 - Try to sleep before eleven so you can rise with the sun and align with the natural rhythm of nature.

 - Eat a light meal 2-4hr before sleep.
 We may go to sleep having fully digested our food, as our vital organs take turns to rest and regenerate from 10:00 pm on.